Winter Camping Tips

 After the holidays, it is easy to start feeling nostalgic for summertime camping adventures.
 Many people are intimidated by the gear and skills need for winter camping, so they hunker down and watch Netflix until the warmer weather returns.
-We live in the southeast, which means our winter weather is considered autumn or spring weather in other parts of the country.
+We live in the Greenville, South Carolina, which means our winter weather is considered autumn or spring weather in other parts of the country.
 There is no reason to be intimidated.
 Winter camping in the southeast means there will be no crowds, bugs, snakes, or heat.
 Remington and I prefer to go camping in the winter instead of camping on a hot and muggy August night.
 Here are some tips to ensure your winter camping is as enjoyable as possible.

 1. Know the Weather